Ike Turner: 1951: "Rocket 88"

 Sun Studio at 706 Union Avenue in Memphis, Tennessee, where in 1951 Turner and the Kings of Rhythm recorded "Rocket 88", one of the first rock and roll records.
 Turner would later work at the studio as in-house producer for Sam Phillips.

-In March 1951, Turner and his band recorded the song "Rocket 88" at Memphis Recording Service.
+In March 1951, Turner and his band recorded the song "Rocket 88" at Memphis Recording Service (now Sun Studio).
 Turner's vocalist Johnny O'Neal had left to sign a solo contract with King Records, so Jackie Brenston, a saxophonist in the Kings of Rhythm, sang lead vocals while Turner was on piano.
 "Rocket 88" is notable among other things for Willie Kizart's distorted guitar sound.

 Phillips licensed the recording to Chess Records in Chicago.
 Chess released it under the name "Jackie Brenston and His Delta Cats" instead of "Ike Turner and His Kings of Rhythm Featuring Jackie Brenston".
 Turner blamed Phillips for this misrepresentation.
 Soon after its release, the single caused a sensation and Turner performed with his band at the W.C.
 Handy Theatre in Memphis.

 The single reached number-one on the Billboard R&B charts in June 1951 and spent 5 weeks on top of the charts.
 The record sold approximately half a million copies.
 Turner and the band were paid $20 each for the record.
 The exception was Brenston, who sold the rights to Phillips for $910.
 Phillips used profits from the success of the record to launch Sun Records in February 1952.

 The song is often cited as the first rock n' roll record, but in a later interview, Turner offered this assessment: "I don't think that 'Rocket 88' is rock 'n' roll.
 I think that 'Rocket 88' is R&B, but I think 'Rocket 88' is the cause of rock and roll existing".

 The success of "Rocket 88" generated tension and ego clashes in the band which culminated with Brenston leaving to pursue a solo career, causing the band to fall apart.
 Turner, without a band and disappointed his hit record had not created more opportunities for him, disbanded the Kings of Rhythm for a few years.